Primary Stylistic Influences:

 - Thy Art Is Murder used to do this so much that they were put at LEVEL 11 in the Mohs Scale of Lyrical Hardness, but this changed when Chris McMahon joined and changed the lyrical focus to horror and standard evil-based themes.

-- Even the less violent, more introspective bands will express negative views of women in their music.
+- Even bands with less violent, more introspective lyrics will express negative views of women in their music.
 Carnifex and Bring Me The Horizon are the biggest offenders.

 - Mohs Scale of Rock and Metal Hardness: As with most extreme metal, from 9 to 11.

-- It has more or less died down, but it lasted for a good while and even got the support of members of Nile and Immolation; hell, Karl Sanders even surreptitiously encouraged people to harass and troll them, as none of the other bands on the tour were at all happy about having Rose Funeral on the bill.
+- It has mostly died down, but it lasted for a good while and even got the support of members of Nile and Immolation; hell, Karl Sanders even surreptitiously encouraged people to harass and troll them, as none of the other bands on the tour were at all happy about having Rose Funeral on the bill.
+And even in 2016, it's not uncommon to see Uno jokes in the comments of their YouTube videos.

 - For that matter, there's also Don Campan's childish, poorly-written, and openly homophobic attack email to a metal journalist who jokingly referred to Waking the Cadaver as "wigger slam", which was later put up for the viewing pleasure of the internet and was soon followed by the revelation that Don sold Amway products and used his MySpace page to extol the virtues of said multi-level marketing scheme.

-- Old Shame: Lots of bands who started out as deathcore before switching to death metal tend to be embarrassed about their earlier days, with Job for a Cowboy being one of the most prominent examples; while they still play their early material live, which is even considered as the genre's Magnum Opus, it's less because they want to and more because people have come to expect it.
+- Old Shame: Lots of bands who started out as deathcore before switching to death metal tend to be embarrassed about their earlier days, with Job for a Cowboy being one of the most prominent examples; while they still play their early material live, it's less because they want to and more because people have come to expect it.

 - Religion Rant Song: Very frequent, just like its parent genre.

-- Scary Musician, Harmless Music - Usually inverted, since deathcore bands often look no different than most young guys, and even kind of preppy at times (usually in the more tech-oriented groups, as the "gauges, Tapout/Affliction, Vans, baggy shorts, and snapback hat" look is still the most common one).
+- Scary Musician, Harmless Music: Usually inverted, since deathcore bands often look no different than most young guys, and even kind of preppy at times (usually in the more tech-oriented groups, as the "gauges, Vans, baggy shorts, and snapback hat" look is still common among the more hardcore-oriented ones).

-- Snark Bait - The entire genre, really, although Bring Me the Horizon, Emmure, Waking the Cadaver and Suicide Silence get the bulk of the snark.
-Since the uno incident, Rose Funeral is also a prime target for snark (case in point).
+- Snark Bait: The entire genre, really, although Bring Me the Horizon, Emmure, Waking the Cadaver and Suicide Silence get the bulk of the snark.
+Since the uno incident, Rose Funeral is also a prime target for snark (case in point), and Rings of Saturn has also proven to be one with the half-speed controversy.note

 - It could also be seen as this to Metalcore, as the fan base is spearheaded by Metalcore fans.

 - They Copied It, So It Sucks: Early Bring Me The Horizon received some bad press for allegedly copying the styles of As Blood Runs Black and The Black Dahlia Murder.
-Perhaps more notoriously, Emmure is often accused of outright stealing The Acacia Strain's signature sound, despite the fact that Emmure's music is far groovier than TAS ever was.
-And those are just a couple prime examples; this is a common negative reaction to deathcore bands in general.
+Perhaps more notoriously, Emmure is often accused of outright stealing The Acacia Strain's signature sound, despite the fact that Emmure's music is far groovier than TAS ever was and trades their prominent beatdown hardcore and sludge metal influences for a whole lot of nu metal.
+Lastly, when Winds of Plague took off, they were accused of being a Bleeding Through ripoff.
+And those are just a few prime examples; this is a common negative reaction to deathcore bands in general.

 - Wangst: A common lyrical preoccupation, particularly among bands with a more overtly "emo" aesthetic.